Touchdown

 21st April, 2009

 6am start, we met with our pilot, Ron and went over the flight plan.
 The weather was just perfect, good start; crisp blue skies and no wind.
 David and Ron did some last-minute rigging on the chopper at the runway and then we were off.
 We filmed various beauty shots of the island before picking up the GSPCA’s van on their way to an outreach programme.
 We followed them for a while and when we were happy we’d got that we headed back to the airport to refuel and then straight off for a half hour flight over sea to the neighbouring island, Carriacou; We stopped again to refuel at the tiniest airport I’ve ever been to (one shack and a runway).
-Here we were subjected to the slightly farcical procedure of going in and then out of customs (the hut) before being allowed to take off again.
+Here we went through the slightly farcical procedure of going in and then out of customs (the hut) before being allowed to take off again.
 Quite sweet really....Continue reading

 Leatherback!